ncsurobotics/srv/srv.md

 avoid, and the removal of sum types, both result in NullReferenceExceptions that would actually be avoidable in C and C++.

-On top of these annoyances, java is incredibly verbose.
+On top of these annoyances, Java is incredibly verbose.
 Compare hello world in Java

 ```java